Manage instance

 -

-In the Instance menu, select the instance for which to install the monitoring agent.
+In the Instance menu, select the instance on which to install the monitoring agent.

 -

-On the Monitoring tab of the instance details page, click [Go to installation guide].
+In the Monitoring tab, click [Go to installation guide].

 -